FQDN

 What does FQDN mean?

-Fully Qualified Domain Name (FQDN), also referred to as an absolute domain name, is a domain name that specifies its exact location in the tree hierarchy of the Domain Name System (DNS).
-Usually an FQDN consists of a host and domain name, and a Top-Level Domain (TLD).
-FQDN provides enough information so that it can be converted into a physical IP address.
-FQDNs are used to specify the exact location of a webpage or webserver to a client.
+Fully Qualified Domain Name (FQDN), also referred to as an absolute domain name, is a domain name that specifies its exact location in the hierarchical structure of the Domain Name System (DNS).